laravel-zero/website/README.md

 ### Tests

 The `tests` folder contains your `phpunit` tests.
-By default, the Laravel Zero ships with an *Integration* suite that can be used like the example below:
+By default, the Laravel Zero ships with a *Integration* suite that can be used like the example below:

 ```php